This game mode is good to start with as a brand new player or if you have something you want to try out.

-Just like with Death Match, you also have to set a time limit - and if no team has reached the goal, then the team with the most points wins when the time is up.
+As with Deathmatch, you also have to set a time limit - and if no team has reached the goal, the team with the most points wins when time runs out.

 All players will be alerted with a “tick” sound when points are scored.

 Domination is always played with Bases, so you have to go back to respawn - and it doesn't matter how many kills you get or how many times you die.